nerdalize/pythonapp/README.md

 # Python Application

 This Python image is a very thin wrapper around the default Python image (https://hub.docker.com/_/python/).
-The wrapping is done to make it easy to run Python scripts on Nerdalize.
+The wrapping is done to make it work with the [Nerd CLI](https://www.nerdalize.com/docs/basics/installing-cli/).
 For a step-by-step guide on how to do this, see https://www.nerdalize.com/applications/python.

 ## How does it work?